mshanemc/processBuilderBlocks/README.md

-A set of apex invocable classes to allow Process Builder to do more stuff.
+A apex classes with invocable methods to allow Process Builder to do more broadly applicable stuff

 Contents:
-* PBBSharing
+* **PBBSharing**
  * pass it a record Id, a user/group id, and an optional access level and it creates the sharing